PdxCodeGuild/python-curriculum/1 Python/labs/sorting.md

 ## List of Algorithms

 Wikipedia has a pretty good [page on sorting algorithms](https://en.wikipedia.org/wiki/Sorting_algorithm).
 For visualization, visualgo.net is pretty good.
 Although it doesn't have all sorting algorithms, it has the most common ones.
 Also check out [15 Sorting Algorithms in 6 Minutes](https://www.youtube.com/watch?v=kPRA0W1kECg) which is an awesome visualization video (with epic sound effects).
+Also check out [visualgo](https://visualgo.net/en/sorting) for visualizations and pseudocode.

 **Note**: since sorting is such a common and classic computer science problem, it is incredibly easy to find the solution online.
 Please try your best to avoid copying code while looking up how the sort works.